 Last Monday, July 25th, I gave a presentation at OSCON about the integration between Hadoop and the Enterprise Data Warehouse (EDW).

 The session was well attended.
-I thought that the dialog and the exchange of opinions and ideas was very good.
-Few of the dialogs continued after the session which (once again!) indicates that managing Big Data is top of many practitioners’ mind.
+The dialog and the exchange of opinions was very good.
+The conversations continued after the session which, to me, shows that Big Data management is top of many practitioners’ mind.

-I personally enjoyed the dialog and I also learned quite a few things!
+I very much enjoyed the dialog.
+Also learned few things!
 Thanks O’Reilly for another successful OSCON!

-The point I tried to make in my dissertation is that there are multiple aspects of the integration between Hadoop and EDW that system designers / system integrators need to consider.
-Two tenets that seem to prevail are:
+The point I tried to get across is that there are multiple facets to the integration between Hadoop and EDW .
+Two main points seem to prevail: